quadro40k/quadrobot/README.md

 - ptgracer - returns racers from PTG Team roster.
 - ptgtuner - returns tuners from PTG Team roster.
 - ptgphot - returns photographers from PTG Team roster.
+- ptgvoteadd - generates new embed with PTG logo and one picture, sets 👍 reaction to it and then collects reactions to provide voting functionality.

 ## Main bot code